-The Honorable Detroit City Council ATTN: City Clerk Office 200 Coleman A. Young Municipal Center Detroit MI 48226
+The Honorable Detroit City Council

+ATTN: City Clerk Office

+200 Coleman A. Young Municipal Center

+Detroit MI 48226

-RE: Request to Accept and Appropriate a Sub-award of the FY 2021 Project Safe Neighborhoods Grant
+RE: Request to Accept and Appropriate the FY 2023 Project Safe Neighborhoods (PSN) Grant

-Black Family Development, Inc. has awarded the City of Detroit Police Department with the FY 2021 Project Safe Neighborhoods Grant for a total of \$148,748.00.
-There is no match requirement for this grant.
+The Black Family Development, Inc. (BFDI) has awarded the City of Detroit Police Department with the FY 2023 Project Safe Neighborhoods (PSN) Grant for a total of \$151,199.00.
+There is no match requirement.
 This grant is a sub-award from the U.S. Department of Justice.
-The total project cost is \$148,748.00.
+The total project cost is \$151,199.00.

 The objective of the grant is to create safer neighborhoods through a sustained reduction in gang violence and gun crime.
-The funding allotted to the department will be utilized to pay for personnel, travel, and supplies.
+The funding allotted to the department will be utilized to pay for overtime, travel and supplies for Detroit Police personnel.
+This is a reimbursement grant.

-If approval is granted to accept and appropriate this funding, the appropriation number is 21249.
+If approval is granted to accept and appropriate this funding, the appropriation number is 21409.